jarasmar/Learning_Journey_At_Makers/Week-1.md

 2. For practicing TDD I went through different stages:
 - Firstly I read an article about the Three Laws of TDD.
 - I read a blogpost about Four-Phase Testing.
+3. Discussed over the steps of TDD and why is a good technique and then apply the process to a Class. <br/>
+Process:
+1. Read and understand one specification/user story (or create it if it's our own program)
+2. Domain Model (diagram that shows you the objects and messages from the spec)
+3. Feature test (express user needs in code - IRB)
+4. Unit test (rspec)
+5. Run it and fail.
+6. Write the minimum amount of code to make the test pass.
+7. Refactor your code until the test is green.
+8. Do as many unit tests as needed to pass completely the feature test.
+9. Go for a new User Story

 **What I've Learnt:**
 >**The Three Laws of TDD:** <br/> 1.
 You are not allowed to write any production code unless it is to make a failing unit test pass. <br/> 2.
 You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures. <br/> 3.
 You are not allowed to write any more production code than is sufficient to pass the one failing unit test.